zamicol/xtender-xtractor/README.md

 See getPathFromId() for the exact logic.

 ## Flat file ##
-Flat file MUST HAVE object ID colum.
+Flat file **must have** object ID colum (ColObjectID).
 This column is used to determine file path.

-The Object ID column MUST BE sorted in asscending order.
+To avoid duplicates, the ColObjectID column MUST BE sorted in ascending order.

 # Examples #